 We didn’t really keep good records of what we made until about three years ago.
 Part time in 2014 and 2015, we made just over $40K for each year!

-Last year was crazy, we jumped into flipping full time in May, and totaled over $133,000 for the year!
+We jumped into thrift store flipping full time in May 2017, and totaled over $133,000 for the year!
 We were ecstatic when we totaled the numbers and felt so blessed from last year.

 What are the costs involved in starting this business?